 Presidential Management Fellows Program

 The Presidential Management Fellows Program offers two-year Federal Government fellowships to outstanding men and women who have an interest in leadership development in the Federal civil service.
 The PMF Program is a cornerstone of the Federal Government’s succession planning efforts.
 Fellowships are open to all government branches.
-Graduate students from all accredited academic disciplines who expect to complete an advanced degree during the 2010-2011 academic year are eligible to apply.
-The application open period runs from October 1 - October 15, 2010.
+Graduate students from all accredited academic disciplines who expect to complete an advanced degree during the current academic year are eligible to apply.
+The application open period for the 2015 application will open in the fall.
 Program eligibility and additional information can be found online at www.pmf.gov.

 The Richard Metzler Scholarship Fund

 This scholarship is offered by the Association of Management Consulting Firms (AMCF) which is a global organization representing the management consulting field.
 Candidates must show a commitment to pursuing a career in the field of management consulting.
 The award amount is US $5,000.
 Applications are due January 24.

 To encourage more minority presence at senior levels across all areas of finance, the Toigo Foundation begins with recruiting minority students pursuing financial careers and enrolling full-time in business school.
 Toigo Fellows receive tuition assistance and provide networking and other career-advancement opportunities.
 In order to apply for the Toigo Fellowship, you must: